 Effects on Health

 The question that arises here is whether diet soda is harmful or not?
 The fact is that it does have an adverse impact on health.
 Those who consume diet soda daily are more prone to heart attacks and strokes.
-Other cardiovascular diseases can also be caused due to regular consumption.
+Other cardiovascular diseases can also be caused by regular consumption.